Fresh Energy

 Mission Statement

-Fresh Energy’s mission is to shape and drive bold policy solutions to achieve equitable carbon-neutral economies.
+Fresh Energy shapes and drives bold policy solutions to achieve equitable carbon-neutral economies.

 Impact and Programs